Lead Generation VS Brand Identity – Is Patience A Virtue?

-In reality, both lead generation and brand identity are extremely important to a modern business – they are not exclusive and can complement each other to provide your business with a strong long term outlook.
-Instead of concentrating solely on brand identity or lead generation, a business should consider a marketing approach that implements both strategies.
+In reality, both lead generation and brand identity are extremely important to a modern business – they are not exclusive and can complement each other to provide your business with a strong long-term outlook.
+Instead of concentrating solely on brand identity or lead generation, a business should consider a marketing strategy that includes both.

 Brand identity can, in fact, improve lead generation and lead generation can improve brand identity.
 The two are complementary and mutually beneficial.
 Creating a strong brand identity for example that customers can trust will help generate additional business leads.
 On the flip side, a strong marketing campaign that generates leads will, in turn, boost a business’s brand identity further.
 Consider the example below: